-The University has a clear process for complaints about noise.
-As part of this process students causing any neighbourhood issue will be invited to attend a citizenship training workshop run by the University, where you will learn about university expectations on behaviour, the consequences of unneighbourly conduct and how to mitigate negative community impact.
+The University has a clear process for complaints about noise, antisocial behaviour.
+For less severe noise nuisance and antisocial behaviour in the community students are required to attend a citizenship training workshop, where you will learn about university expectations on behaviour, the consequences of unneighbourly conduct and how to mitigate negative community impact.

 - A fine of up to £500

 - Disqualification or conditions imposed around a University service or facility